+Brian is the managing partner of the McGuireWoods Charlotte office.
 Brian has a broad commercial litigation practice that focuses on financial services, telecommunications, complex business litigation, and products liability.

 He also has significant experience litigating cases involving partnership disputes, manufacturing issues, wrongful death, insurance coverage, environmental issues, construction and employment/non-compete agreements.